tjoyner/ofvioletsandlicorice/chapter1.md

 "Same for me" said Maria to the waiter, then turned toward Daniel and asked "The hard liquors don't ruin your palate?"

 Daniel laughed, "80 percent of the time I taste with my nose.
 With this potato, see?
 And then I taste for my work, and drink for pleasure, to remember, to forget, for nostalgia.
 Who knows... there are many reasons for drinking, right?"
 <!-- Page 21 -->

 "Also to be happy, or not?"

 Daniel looked at her.
 She was beautiful.
 Japanese with long legs, a slender torso, her charcoal hair cut in bangs.
 She might be the same age as Nicole, and this thought disturbed him, but only, or so he wanted to believe, because the thought of Nicole reminded him that he still had a phone call to make before he could consider the day successfully over.

 "I like Italian cities, they are quiet, slow, like our provinces.
 They don't have fast trains or subways.
 And the stores are better than, or as good as, Tokyo, but with discounted prices.
-Have you seen how many Armani, Missoni, Dolce &amp; Gabbana, there are in *Donne Vincenti*, in front of the *Tastevin*?
+Have you seen how many Armani, Missoni, Dolce &amp; Gabbana, there are in *Donne Vincenti*, across from the *Tastevin*?

 Daniel hadn't looked at the labels, to him they appeared to be the usual clothes that were taken from the display window, [worn, but never as well as on a lifeless mannequin](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#wornbut).
 Like a wine that's put in a [conservative bottle](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#likeawine), but also [a little gaudy](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#alittlegaudy), with its label and cork, its images and graphics, to catch a distracted eye, advertising, or television.
-[While to him, the wine and its essence, continued to speak to him with its fermentation, its desire to oxygenate, its desire to settle down inside the transparent glass.](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#whiletohim)
+[While to him, the wine and its essence, continued to speak to him with its fermentation, its desire to oxygenate, its desire to lightly settle inside the transparent glass.](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#whiletohim)

 Daniel looked at Maria.
 He'd never had a story, much less a story with an Asian.
 He looked at her eyes, her mouth, her bust like a teenager.
 He asked, switching to the familiar, "Why are you here?
 How did you come to Alba?"